aalfee/Pothole-Detector/README.md

-Below is a neat, ready-to-merge README section describing the tabular/listings workflow, how it works, how to run it, and examples for loading models and running predictions.
-Copy the whole markdown into your repo README where appropriate.
+This README section is describing the tabular/listings workflow, how it works, how to run it, and examples for loading models and running predictions.

 ## Tabular (Listings) workflow